cjdbarlow/Part-One/the-viva.md

 # The Viva

 The viva is the part of the exam most candidates seem most stressed about.
 However:
-* If you make it to the written, you will most likely pass
+* If you make it through the written, you will most likely pass
 Very few people succeed in the written exams to fail at the viva.
     * The knowledge is there
     * Examiners want you to pass